ucsb-cs24/s24/labs/tictac/README.md

 ## Hints

-- All of the test input is ASCII text.
 - The expected output is always one line of text followed by a newline.
 - A `std::istringstream` from the `sstream` header may be helpful when parsing moves.
+- Don't stop evaluating moves when someone wins!
+If there are further moves, the game is invalid, and you'll need to report that.
 - Use `Ctrl+D` on Linux and Mac (or `Ctrl+Z` then `Enter` on Windows) to send an "end of input" to your evaluator when testing manually.
 - Save your test cases in text files so you don't have to type them every time!